-- Accepting the fact that even though you scrubbed and cleaned before a showing, someone is no doubt letting their young child run through your house, leaving their fingerprints on your polished piano (maybe even playing the piano).
+- Accepting the fact that even though you scrubbed and cleaned before a showing, someone is no doubt letting their young child run through your house, leaving their fingerprints on your polished piano (maybe even playing the piano) or in your medicine cabinet.
 And despite leaving shoe covers (the kind they wear in operating rooms) in a prominent spot near the door, realizing that people are not using them when you come home and see the remnants of tracked-in mud (or is it dog poop?) on your carpet (and you no longer own a dog).

 - Seeing cars drive by very slowly, or even stopping and parking at the curb for indefinite periods of time and wondering if someone is casing your house and you should call the cops or if it’s just an interested buyer pondering the possibilities.

 - Getting an offer.
 Negotiating the price and accepting the offer.
 Agreeing on a closing date.
 Putting a non-refundable deposit down on your new apartment, which you are beyond excited about.
-Hiring a mover.
+Hiring a mover (at least this bit is easy as you can hire someone like move on movers who do everything for you and make this stage an absolute breeze, at least).
 Packing.
 Calling the electric company, newspaper delivery, post office and all your other suppliers to inform them you’ll be moving.
 Getting excited about your move – finally! – which is just two weeks away.